michaelsevilla/malacology-popper/paper/paper.md

 notion that API changes are a burden for users.
 The types of object interfaces, which are enumerated in Table \ref{table:objclasses}, show that this active storage development is present throughough the Ceph software stack.

+![Since 2010, the growth in the number of co-designed object storage interfaces in Ceph has been accelerating.
+This plot is the number of object classes (a group of interfaces), and the total number of methods (the actual API end-points).\label{fig:obj-int-dev-growth}](figures/obj-int-dev-growth.png)

+![Source code changes over time indicate the dynamic interface development will need to support a high frequency of interface churn.
+Each dot represents a Ceph commit with a corresponding number of lines of code changed.
+\label{fig:obj-int-dev-churn}](figures/obj-int-dev-churn.png)

 The popularity of the active storage component of Ceph, which is called object interfaces, hints at three trends in the Ceph community: (1) increasingly, the